 How long have you been married?
-By God’s grace, we continue to celebrate February 17, 2007 with a little more grace, a little more love, and a deeper understanding of unity with each passing year.
+By God’s grace, we continue to celebrate February 17, 2007 with a little more grace, a little more love, and a deeper understanding of the covenant of marriage with each passing year.

 Do you have children?
 Yes, we have two little boys.
 They remind me daily of the importance of modeling healthy relationships and creating a legacy of faith by building a foundation on our Savior.
 I’m a little love-struck by them!